- Home

 You can load most major currencies onto this card in advance of any trip abroad to lock into the exchange rate.
 If you want, you can hold balances across a range of currencies on a single card, which can be useful if you travel abroad frequently.

-You avoid exchange rate fees by loading and spending on the card on weekdays (but you’ll pay a mark-up between 0.5% and 2.5% at weekends to move between currencies, when the markets are closed).
+You avoid exchange rate fees by loading and spending on the card on weekdays (but you’ll pay a 1% mark-up on the interbank exchange rate at weekends, when the markets are closed).
 You’ll need to sign up for a physical card (the card delivery fee is £4.99), and use this to withdraw cash, if needed.
-If you need cash, you can make up to five free withdrawals or withdraw up to £200 a month (there’s a 2% fee above this).
+You can make up to five free withdrawals or withdraw up to £200 a month (there’s a 2% fee above this).
+If you don’t need to make withdrawals, you can add a virtual card to your phone’s wallet and use it for spending that way.

 Tips for spending abroad